Lucas-Erkana/Vet-clinic/README.md

 5. In this project we([Lucas](https://github.com/Lucash2022) and [Kevin](https://github.com/Kevin-Mena)) will have a chance to optimize some slow queries in our database.

-6. Inn this project we([Lucas](https://github.com/Lucash2022) and [Kevin](https://github.com/Kevin-Mena))  will use your existing project and create a database schema diagram for it.
+6. In this project we([Lucas](https://github.com/Lucash2022) and [Kevin](https://github.com/Kevin-Mena))  will use your existing project and create a database schema diagram for it.

+7. In this project we([Lucas](https://github.com/Lucash2022) and [Kevin](https://github.com/Kevin-Mena)) will get a database diagram, interpret it, and implement the SQL needed to build that database.

 ## 🛠 Built With <a name="built-with"></a>